GunnerBasil/WinDemonica/README.md

 ### You said the Windows Terminal app can't have a custom icon, so why do you have it?

 Plot twist; I don't.
-I switched to Terminus after pulling my hair out and inevitabely realising that it just wasn't possible, and it just looked better on Terminus than a red colored version of its logo.
+I switched to Terminus after pulling my hair out and inevitably realising that it just wasn't possible, and it just looked better on Terminus than a red colored version of its logo.

 # ![Todo (or forget)](readme_resources/todo.png)